linode/docs/docs/websites/hosting-a-website.md

 ## Setting Reverse DNS

 You're almost finished!
 The last step is setting reverse DNS for your domain name.
-Here's how:

 1. Log in to the [Linode Manager](https://manager.linode.com).
 2. Click the **Linodes** tab.